M1jid/hamkaransis_GPT/README.md

 # Colleague Chat Bot 🤖

 Welcome to the Colleague Chat Bot project!
-This bot is designed to assist you with questions related to colleagues' systems.
+This bot is designed to assist you with questions related to hesabrayan

 ![Chat Bot](chat_bot_image.png)